Science. Technology. Engineering. Mathematics.

-STREAM stands for science, technology, reading, engineering, art, and math.
-STREAM education is a student-centered, inquiry-based interdisciplinary approach to learning.
-Embedding STREAM learning into a curriculum allows our students to learn vital skills such as problem solving, critical thinking, collaboration and innovation, along with essential technology skill sets.
+STEM stands for science, technology, engineering, and math.
+STEM education is a student-centered, inquiry-based interdisciplinary approach to learning.
+Embedding STEM learning into a curriculum allows our students to learn vital skills such as problem solving, critical thinking, collaboration and innovation, along with essential technology skill sets.

-STREAM activities are hands-on and student led.
-The teacher acts as the facilitator of learning in a STEAM-centered classroom.
+STEM activities are hands-on and student led.
+The teacher acts as the facilitator of learning in a STEM-centered classroom.
 Students are given a task or a problem to solve.
-Students then work together to discuss and test various solutions to a problem.
+Students then work together to discuss and test various solutions to the problem.